Over the past few years, hundreds of teens arrested at the California border have learned the hard way - drug trafficking is not the answer.

 If the student and their family are not happy with the school board’s decision, they can appeal it to the county board.
 A Juvenile Defense Attorney can help you and your child through this difficult and traumatic process.

-If your child has been arrested for an alleged crime or faces school expulsion, you need the expertise of a Juvenile Defense Attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If your child has been arrested for an alleged crime or faces school expulsion, you need the expertise of a Juvenile Defense Attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys